Emily Liu

 I completed my Master of Engineering in Computer Science at MIT, advised by Dr. Caroline Uhler, where my thesis examined causal representation learning for predicting the effects of genetic perturbations in single cells.
 I also hold bachelor’s degrees in Computer Science and Mathematics from MIT.
 Currently, I work at ByteDance on large-scale recommendation and multimodal LLM-based ranking models, focusing on model optimization, debiasing, and production reliability.
 My broader goal is to connect rigorous scientific understanding with practical, trustworthy, and sustainable model deployment at scale.

-Find an up-to-date version of my CV here.
+Email me for an up-to-date version of my resume :)